Main Menu

 Not on View

-DescriptionAmphoriskos.
-Blue ground with opaque white and probably opaque yellow decoration.
-Moderately broad rim-disk, lopsided and sloping inward; tall cylindrical neck, bulging outward at the middle; obtuse-angled shoulder; elongated ovoid body; almost pointed bottom; uneven, golden-yellow base-knob with a flat end.
-Two vertical golden-yellow strap handles extend from the shoulder to the middle of the neck, rising to just below the rim-disk.
-A thick unmarvered opaque yellow thread attached at the edge of the rim-disk and wound spirally at first in horizontal lines around the neck and shoulder, then tooled into a carelessly formed feather pattern from below the shoulder to the lower body, and finally in horizontal lines to above the base-knob; an opaque white thread, marvered, is added on the neck and mingles on the body with the yellow thread.
-Core-formed; applied rim-disk, handles, and base-knob; applied marvered and partly marvered threads.
+DescriptionThis amphoriskos features a blue ground with opaque white and likely opaque yellow decoration.
+The vessel has a moderately broad rim-disk that is lopsided and slopes inward, a tall cylindrical neck that bulges outward at the middle, an obtuse-angled shoulder, an elongated ovoid body, and a nearly pointed bottom.
+Its uneven base-knob is golden-yellow with a flat end.
+Two vertical strap handles of the same golden-yellow hue extend from the shoulder to the middle of the neck, rising just below the rim-disk.
+A thick unmarvered opaque yellow thread is attached at the rim and wound spirally—first in horizontal lines around the neck and shoulder, then tooled into a loosely formed feather pattern extending to the lower body, and finally in horizontal lines above the base-knob.
+An opaque white thread, marvered, is added to the neck and intermingles with the yellow thread along the body.
+The vessel is core-formed, with applied rim-disk, handles, and base-knob, as well as applied marvered and partly marvered threads.

 Published ReferencesLuckner, Kurt, "Greek Gold Jewelry," Toledo Museum of Art Museum News, 17, 1974, pp. 4-5, fig. 2.